Read my latest thoughts on Mindfulness and catch up on news around the world relating to it.

 “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally” ~ Jon Kabat-Zinn.

-In other words, Mindfulness is essentially a holistic (as in whole mind and body) skill in which a number of methods such as meditation, movement, counselling skills and lifestyle training all apply, and so…
+In other words, Mindfulness is essentially a skill in which a number of methods such as meditation, movement, counselling skills and lifestyle training all apply, and so on.

 In practising mindfulness, limiting beliefs which have led you to harsh and painful situations can be transformed into creative and productive dialogue.
 Mindfulness is a holistic alternative to counselling and can provide a more grounded and balanced approach than coaching alone.